Administration of Visakhapatnam

-The administration of Visakhapatnam officially started in 1803, with the municipality of Visakhapatnam forming in 1861.
-Currently it is named the Greater Visakhapatnam Municipal Corporation (GVMC).
+The Administration of Visakhapatnam officially started in 1803, with the municipality of Visakhapatnam being established in 1861.
+Currently, it is known as the Greater Visakhapatnam Municipal Corporation (GVMC).
 Its total area is 681 km2 with 98 wards and 8 zones.
 The mayor is elected by corporators who are representative of their wards.

-The Visakhapatnam Metropolitan Region Development Authority is a metropolitan planning development authority founded in 2018 that covers Visakhapatnam's metro area, spreading out across Visakhapatnam district, Anakapalli district and Vizianagaram district.
+The Visakhapatnam Metropolitan Region Development Authority is a metropolitan planning development authority founded in 2018 that covers the Visakhapatnam metro area, spreading out across Visakhapatnam district, Anakapalli district and Vizianagaram district.
 Its total jurisdictional area is 7328 km2, including 32 mandals in Visakhapatnam district and 16 mandals in Vizianagaram district.

 The Visakhapatnam City Police was established in 1983.
 It is headed by a police commissioner and assisted by a joint police commissioner and includes two zones and 44 police stations.
 Its police system is one of the oldest in India, celebrating its 160-year anniversary in 2021.